 In May 2010, the nation’s first CCA committed to reduction of greenhouse gas emissions and increased use of renewable power launched in Marin County.
 Since then, Marin Clean Energy has grown to serve over 100,000 customers with a minimum energy portfolio of 50% CA qualified renewables.
 The Agency has established net energy metering and feed-in-tariff programs and its long-term PPAs have spurred the development of nearly 60MW of new solar, wind and landfill gas in the State.
 The program that was once branded a “risky scheme” is proving economically viable and is expanding its service territory and its roster of programs and services.

-CCAs are now operational in not only Marin, but Sonoma, Lancaster and most recently San Francisco.
-CCAs efforts are underway in San Mateo, Silicon Valley, Monterey Bay, Contra Costa County, Alameda County and other California cities and counties.
+CCAs are now operational in not only Marin, but Sonoma, Lancaster and most recently San Francisco and San Mateo County.
+CCAs efforts are underway in Silicon Valley, Monterey Bay, Contra Costa County, Alameda County, Humboldt County and other California cities and counties.
 Local leaders committed to launching the first southern California CCA have formed the San Diego Energy District Foundation and the San Diego County Board of Supervisors unanimously approved funding for a CCA study within the context of their County Renewable Energy Plan.
 Public discussions of CCA are occurring from Yolo County to San Luis Obispo and from Arcata to Oakland.

 Prior to the failure of Prop 16 in 2010 and the passage of SB 790 in 2011, utility opposition to CCA was fierce and well funded.
 Since then, utilities have taken a publicly neutral position on CCA, and utility marketing or lobbying against CCA is now illegal.
 That doesn’t mean utility opposition has gone away entirely, and the utilities do a good job working through allied organizations to make their position known.
 But the real battlegrounds for CCA in California are at the State legislature and the CA Public Utilities Commission.
 Key regulatory issues include cost shifting from generation to transmission and distribution, non-bypass-able charges that unfairly impact CCA customers, and cost recovery surcharges including utility exit fees.
 All of these issues make it challenging, but not impossible, to compete in the CA marketplace.
 Cities and counties around the state are investigating CCA now that the Marin and Sonoma models have proven to be a local economic engines and environmental powerhouses.

-- Number of CCAs approved by the CPUC: 4 (Marin, San Francisco, Sonoma, Lancaster)
+- Number of CCAs approved by the CPUC: 5 (Marin, San Francisco, Sonoma, Lancaster, San Mateo)